suchsoak/Strong-Password-Python/README.md

 [2] Weak
 [3] Have i been pwned

-Strong or Weak Passwords: 1
+Strong, Weak or Have i been pwned: 1

 --------------
 [!]
 Strong